splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/sfx/instrumentation/manual-dotnet-instrumentation.rst

 .. _dotnet-manual-instrumentation:

+.. caution:: The SignalFx Instrumentation for .NET is deprecated and will reach End of Life on February 20, 2025.
+Use the OpenTelemetry instrumentation for .NET, see :ref:`get-started-dotnet-otel`.
+The OpenTelemetry instrumentation for .NET is actively developed and is compatible with the latest versions of .NET.
+To migrate from the SignalFx instrumentation, see :ref:`migrate-signalfx-dotnet-to-dotnet-otel`.

 ********************************************************************
 Manually instrument .NET applications for Splunk Observability Cloud
 ********************************************************************

 .. meta::
    :description: Manually instrument your .NET application to add custom attributes to spans or manually generate spans.
 Keep reading to learn how to manually instrument your .NET application for Splunk Observability Cloud.

 The SignalFx Instrumentation for .NET provides and registers an OpenTracing-compatible global tracer that you can use to instrument your applications manually for Splunk Observability Cloud.
 Custom or manual instrumentation can be helpful when you need to add custom attributes to spans, or need to generate spans manually.